 Once you transfer the sick guppy to the quarantine tank, you can add clove oil in high concentration.

 Clove oil acts as a sedative at first before making the guppy unconscious.
 It induces hypoxia, a condition characterized by oxygen deprivation, causing the guppy to die within 10 minutes.

 We’d recommend adding 400mg of clove oil to one liter of water for an instant and painless result.
 You can easily purchase this oil from a local chemist.

 Dilute the clove oil with a bit of warm water and mix it before adding it to the tank.
 Make sure you do so gradually because a sudden change in water parameters will only scare your poor fish.

 After about 10-12 minutes, you can check your guppy’s gill movement.
 Most probably, your fish will have passed away by then.

-When disposing of the dead guppy’s body, don’t forget to wear protective gears like masks and gloves since tuberculosis is highly communicable can be transmitted via the smallest scrapes or injuries.
+When disposing of the dead guppy’s body, don’t forget to wear protective gear like masks and gloves since tuberculosis is highly communicable and can be transmitted via the smallest scrapes or injuries.

 However, all of these methods are inhumane, and your guppy doesn’t deserve any of it.

 Thus, we strongly recommend using the clove oil method to euthanize a guppy with a bent spine.

 Guppy bent spine is a serious and life-threatening condition that’s either caused by scoliosis or tuberculosis.
 These conditions can occur at different life stages, but irrespective of that, it is not treatable.